Jollyscola/FullStack_JavaScript_Flow1/README.md

 ```

 ---
-### 20. Explain the ECMAScript Proposal Process for how new features are added to the language (the TC39 Process)
+## 20. Explain the ECMAScript Proposal Process for how new features are added to the language (the TC39 Process)
+---

+Callbacks, Promises and async/await

+Explain about promises in ES-6 including, the problems they solve, a quick explanation of the Promise API and:

+---
+## 21. Example(s) that demonstrate how to avoid the callback hell  (“Pyramid of Doom")
+---

+---
+## 22. Example(s) that demonstrate how to execute asynchronous (promise-based) code in serial or parallel
+---

+---
+## 23. Example(s) that demonstrate how to implement our own promise-solutions.
+---

+---
+## 24. Example(s) that demonstrate error handling with promises
+---

+---
+## 25. Explain about JavaScripts async/await, how it relates to promises and reasons to use it compared to the plain promise API.
+---

+---
+## 26. Provide examples to demonstrate
+---

+---
+## 27. Why this often is the preferred way of handling promises
+---

+---
+## 28. Error handling with async/await
+---

+---
+## 29. Serial or parallel execution with async/await.
 ---